-During the year ended 31 December 2017, the Board appointed an independent internal auditor who attends Audit Committee meetings.
+The Board appointed an independent internal auditor who attends Audit Committee meetings.

 The Internal Auditor's role is to assess the effectiveness of implemented internal controls and to provide to the Company's Board of Directors through the Audit Committee with an opinion on the effectiveness of the internal control and risk management framework within the Company.